pharo-project/pharo-launcher/docs/launch-configurations.md

 *Example: For a Pharo 8.0, 64-bit image, Pharo Launcher will use the stable 64-bit virtual machine of Pharo 8.*

-With this insformation, Pharo Launcher generates a *Default* launch configuration that will be used to launch the image.
+With this information, Pharo Launcher generates a *Default* launch configuration that will be used to launch the image.

 ![Launch configuration drop list](images/launch-configuration-toolbar.png)